Prime Day steals: $115 AirPods, $15 Blink Mini, $45 Echo Show 5 and more

 That said, if you've been curious to give this a try, I believe this is the lowest price on record (by a lot).
 Read our Amazon Echo hands-on first take.

-That's basically like buying one and getting one free, because right now a single Dot is selling for $40.
-This deal is for the third-generation models.

-More interested in the brand-new Echo Dot with Clock that Amazon announced just last week?
-There's already a deal to be had there, too: It currently sells for $60, but you can save $20 on a Dot with Clock two-pack with promo code DOT2PACK.
-(That same code will save you $20 on a pair of new no-clock Echo Dots as well.)

-The all-around great MyQ (I've used one for years) is only a few dollars below its regular selling price -- already a great deal, because this thing used to be over $100.
-But here's the real deal: If you decide to use it for Amazon In-Garage Delivery, you can get a $30 credit after your first order by applying promo code KEY30 when placing that order.
-That just about covers the cost of the MyQ itself.
+The all-around great MyQ (I've used one for years) just dropped to its lowest price ever -- all the more amazing considering it used to be over $100.
+But it gets even better: If you decide to use it for Amazon In-Garage Delivery, you can get a $30 credit after your first order by applying promo code KEY30 when placing that order.
+That more than covers the cost of the MyQ itself.

-Normally $20, this pair of UL-certified smart plugs automatically drops to $15 if you're a Prime member (remember, most Prime Day deals have that requirement).
-There's also an on-page $5-off coupon that brings your final price down to $10.
-Just clip it before adding the plugs to your cart.

-These are top-rated outlets, compatible with both Alexa and Google Assistant, and this is the best deal on record for them.

 Another "lowest price ever" deal, the Insignia is a current-generation 4K UHD TV (it was released this year) built around Amazon's Fire TV interface.
 That means you get all the compatible apps and streaming services, plus an Alexa-powered voice remote.
 There are three HDMI inputs as well, the better to accommodate your game consoles and whatnot.